zaveriadi7/cosmocloud/readme.md

 **4. Port Forwarding**

-To access the frontend from your local machine, use port forwarding:
+Access the frontend from your local machine, use port forwarding:

 ```bash
 kubectl port-forward service/frontend-svc 31000:5173
 ```

-After this, the frontend will be accesible at at http://localhost:31000.
+After this, the front end will be accessible at at http://localhost:31000.

 **5. Verify Deployment(optional)**

-Check if the deployment is successful:
+Verify the deployment:
 ```bash
 kubectl get deployments
 kubectl get services
 ```
-You should see the following:
+ Ensure the output has :

 	•	One backend deployment.
 	•	One frontend deployment.